 10. Group call is ongoing on the group communication session.

 11. The MC service serve sends a release of media resources to 5GS, and the media plane is by that terminated.

+12. The PCF performs session termination procedure according to 3GPP TS 23.503 [9].

+13. The PCF sends a session release response back to the MC service server.

 NOTE 1: The resources for transmission control are retained.